blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 			- **Rules**
 				- They are a very simply list
 				- 5 mahāvratas (great vows); 5 samitis (restraints); 5 indriya nirodha (control of the five senses); 6 āvaśyakas (essential observations); and 7 niyamas (rules)
+	- **Philosophy**
+		- Anekanta Vaada (The Proposition of Non-One Sidedness)
+			- It is the fundamental philosophy of Mahavira, which states that the truth is perceived from different points of view
+			- Only Kevalas (All Knowers) can know the complete truth
 - 3. Charvaka
 	- **Epistemology**
 	- It only supports